ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

     using SafeERC20 for IERC20;
 ```

-Then implement the `sendMessage` function with a check for whether `feeAmount` is greater than zero.
+Then add a check to the `sendMessage` function for whether `feeAmount` is greater than zero.
 If it is, transfer and approve the amount of IERC20 asset at `feeTokenAddress` to the Teleporter Messenger saved as a state variable.

 ```solidity
         // For non-zero fee amounts, first transfer the fee to this contract, and then